 The main way to validate that the Server-Side Forwarding is up and running is by looking at the response to any of your Adobe Analytics hits.
 We’ll get to that in a minute.
 In the mean time, let’s check a couple of other things that can help us make sure that it is working the way we want it to.

-The code that Adobe Launch installs to handle the forwarding, and especially the response from AAM to the page, is called the Audience Manager
+The code that tags installs to handle the forwarding, and especially the response from AAM to the page, is called the Audience Manager

 “Module.”
 We can use the Experience Cloud Debugger to ensure that it has loaded.